vibbits/training-material/topics/functional_analysis/tutorials/Enrichment_Analysis/tutorial.md

 contributors:
   - janick-bits
 ---

-## What’s the biology behind a list of genes ?
+## What's the biology behind a list of genes ?

 Omics experiments typically generate lists of hundreds of interesting genes:
 - up- or downregulated genes identified in an RNA-Seq experiment